-- (a) You are statutorily required to pick the best officers.
+- (a) You are statutorily required to pick the best qualified officers.
 Proven and sustained superior performance in command and leadership positions in difficult and challenging assignments is the ultimate test of fitness for promotion.
 This is the number one factor that should guide your recommendations. - (b) When applying this factor, you must consider that the future Navy and joint force leadership will be comprised of a mix of officers that have excelled in both traditional and alternate career paths.
 You must consider the critical competency/skill sets developed by officers who have excelled in alternate career paths.
 Further, these boards' charter is to select the future leadership of the Navy.
 Superior leadership skills may be developed in a variety of assignments, and may be found across the Navy from various communities, platforms, and career paths.
 There are no expectations that flag officers must be selected from only certain communities or platform assignments.
 Your challenge is to look broadly across the Navy without regard to community, platform, or career path to select the best qualified officers to serve as the future leaders of the Navy.

 - (c) Our dynamic Navy requires equal consideration to those who have served in non-traditional, combat-related, nation-building roles.
-Successful performance and leadership in combat conditions demonstrates exceptional promotion potential and should be given special consideration. - (d) You should also consider for promotion those men and women possessing the education, experience, and language skills that help improve the Navy's gender and cultural awareness, and those who demonstrate mentoring skills that enhance the professional development of the Navy's future male and female leaders and the wide and varied diversity of the Navy. - (e) A critical goal of the Navy is to encourage -to demand -- innovation and efficiency to ensure that we retain an adaptive, flexible, and effective naval force able to anticipate events and win across the spectrum of conflict. your consideration, recognize that the continued preeminence of the Navy in the future is inextricably linked to its ability to successfully change and to manage for efficiency.
+Successful performance and leadership in combat conditions demonstrates exceptional promotion potential and should be given special consideration. - (d) You should also consider for promotion those men and women possessing the education, experience, and language skills that help improve the Navy's gender and cultural awareness, and those who demonstrate mentoring skills that enhance the professional development of the Navy's future male and female leaders and the wide and varied diversity of the Navy. - (e) A critical goal of the Navy is to encourage to demand innovation and efficiency to ensure that we retain an adaptive, flexible, and effective naval force able to anticipate events and win across the spectrum of conflict.
+In your consideration, recognize that the continued preeminence of the Navy in the future is inextricably linked to its ability to successfully change and to manage for efficiency.
 Our future depends on male and female leaders who have demonstrated their awareness of this fact.
-Within the charter of best and fully qualified, seek to select these officers.
-Likewise, we must not restrict or limit the opportunity of any officer to think creatively, develop new ideas, take prudent risks, and maximize capabilities through sound management practices.
-Bear in mind that, in the context of a changing Navy, officers demonstrating innovative thinking, efficient management skills, prudent risk-taking, and effective business practices may reflect a variety of backgrounds.
+Within the charter of best and fully qualified, seek to select these officers. - 1.
+In this age of limited resources and fiscal constraints, application of energy resource management and technology is of vital importance.
+Our institution must create energy solutions that make facilities and installations more energy efficient and encourage superior management of energy resources. - Z. Likewise, we must not restrict or limit the opportunity of any Navy officer to think creatively, develop new ideas, take prudent risks, and maximize capabilities through sound management practices.
+Bear in mind that, in the context of a changing Navy, officers demonstrating innovative thinking, efficient management skills, prudent risk taking, and effective business practices, may reflect a variety of backgrounds.